openstack-archive/ooi/doc/source/user/configuration.rst

     v2                    ``/v2``               ``[composite:openstack_compute_api_v2]``
     v2.1                  ``/v2.1``             ``[composite:openstack_compute_api_v21]``
     ===================== ===================== =============================================

+``neutron_ooi_endpoint`` configures the neutron endpoint.
+It is an optional parameter that configures the network management by using netron.
+If it not configured, the system will use nova-network.

 The next step is to create a ``composite`` section for the OCCI interface.
 It is needed to duplicate the :ref:`corresponding OpenStack API ``composite``<api-versions>` section,